turingschool-examples/mod1-color-theory-foundations/readme.md

 In this lesson we'll talk about:

-* the different between typeface and font
+* the emotions and meanings associated with different colors
-* the different between serif and sans serif
+* different color combinations
-* font size and letter spacing
-* the structure of letterforms
-* a set of strategies to apply when looking for font pairings

 ### The Power of Color